Frequently Asked Questions

 Does it work with hard water or well water?

-With hard or well water, you’d need to use a water softener or filtered, bottled or distilled water.
+With hard or well water, you’d need to use softened, bottled or distilled water.
 The reason is that the minerals in hard water interfere with the chemistry, which results in reduced cleaning efficacy and shelf life.
 Hard water also reduces the life of the appliance.
 Hard water is anything above 200 mg/l (measured as CaCO3).
 Your municipal water supplier should be able to tell you the water hardness in your area.

 Can I add my own fragrance or essential oils to Force of Nature?